 Buried deep in the immense tropical wetlands called the Pantanal, this former cattle ranch is the very definition of seclusion – indeed, guests very rarely see each other, suiting the royal newlyweds’ need for privacy down to the ground.
 The lodge offers a variety of excursions, including jeep safari, canoeing, hiking and birdwatching.
 It is also part of the Onçafari programme which promotes jaguar conservation in the Pantanal – bound to appeal to Harry and Meghan’s keen passion for conservation.

 For many travellers, the Amazon *is* Brazil and this lodge – located in the Alta Floresta rainforest –is a particularly good choice for bird lovers.
 However, with more than 580 recorded species roaming this vast property, there’s something for any wildlife fan.
 The lodge runs small, daily excursions to explore the rich, local habitat, where the royal couple might also choose to travel the rivers in search of friendly pink river dolphins.

 3. The Gastronome’s Paradise: PERU

-Peru’s capital, Lima, is fast earning a reputation as the definitive foodie’s playground, with its various forms of ceviche being a particular attraction.
-There are hundreds of excellent restaurants to explore – many of them Michelin-starred, and cookery classes are a great option for the couple who loves to cook together!
-Throw in countless opportunities for treks, water sports and ancient history tours, and there’s everything an active young couple might be looking for.
+Peru’s capital, Lima, is fast earning a reputation as the definitive foodie’s playground.
+Its various forms of ceviche are a particular attraction.
+There are hundreds of excellent restaurants to explore.
+Many of them Michelin-starred, and cookery classes are a great option for the couple who loves to cook together!
+Throw in countless opportunities for treks, water sports and ancient history tours, and this is definitely one of the best ethical honeymoon destinations for an active young couple.